-The type and taste of the tea being consumed could even be an indication of one’s personality and from classic Chinese novels with the flavor of tea in them, it can be derived that the ingredients used to make tea depended on age and social status during the ancient times.
-Even now tea flavors and even tea wares should typically blend in with the surroundings of the drinker whether it be plum blossoms drifting through the air or the full moon gliding across the sky as well as the nature of the accompanying people.
+The type and taste of the tea being consumed could even be an indication of one’s personality and from classic Chinese novels with the flavour of tea in them, it can be derived that the ingredients used to make tea depended on age and social status during the ancient times.
+Even now tea flavours and even tea wares should typically blend in with the surroundings of the drinker whether it be plum blossoms drifting through the air or the full moon gliding across the sky as well as the nature of the accompanying people.

 Teas in China

-Similar to our home, Sri Lanka, China grows a vast variety of tea; the sharply flavored Green tea, the mysterious Yellow Tea- rare because of its unique fermentation process, the subtle White tea, the Oolong tea with its beautifying properties and the fragrant Black tea.
-There is an equally astounding selection of tea sets which are vital for contributing a unique flavor and atmosphere to the tea.
+Similar to our home, Sri Lanka, China grows a vast variety of tea; the sharply flavoured Green tea, the mysterious Yellow Tea- rare because of its unique fermentation process, the subtle White tea, the Oolong tea with its beautifying properties and the fragrant Black tea.
+There is an equally astounding selection of tea sets which are vital for contributing a unique flavour and atmosphere to the tea.
 These comprise of economical bamboo and wood sets, artistic porcelain sets, beautiful lacquer containers, pottery sets which retain and exude the soothing fragrance of the beverage and those of glass which allow the brewing process to be witnessed.

 Today tea is abundantly available in China, be it imperial teahouses like that of Wuhan or tea streets and markets like those in Beijing (Maliandao Tea Street) and Shanghai (Tianshan Tea City).
-Different regions of China have their own favorite tea type, for instance, in Eastern China green tea is more popular than in Northern China in which scented teas reign supreme.
+Different regions of China have their own favourite tea type, for instance, in Eastern China green tea is more popular than in Northern China in which scented teas reign supreme.

-Among its many uses, tea is also used in food such as “tea eggs” as a seasoning and in making tealeaf pillows that drive out headaches; the odor of burning tea leaves also makes an effective mosquito-repellent!
+Among its many uses, tea is also used in food such as “tea eggs” as a seasoning and in making tealeaf pillows that drive out headaches; the scent of burning tea leaves also makes an effective mosquito-repellent!